AdverseEvent.ai

 This page presents data from the FDA Adverse Event Reporting System (FAERS) and the FDA-approved drug label.
 A report submitted to FAERS does not prove a drug caused the reported event.
 Always consult a healthcare provider about medications.

-Hydroxychloroquine Sulfate is the brand name for hydroxychloroquine.
+Hydroxychloroquine Sulfate is a medication.
 According to the FDA-approved label, Hydroxychloroquine sulfate tablets are an antimalarial and antirheumatic indicated for the: Treatment of uncomplicated malaria due to Plasmodium falciparum, Plasmodium malariae, Plasmodium ovale, and Plasmodium vivax in adult and pediatric patients.
-FAERS contains 73,082 submissions naming this drug from 2004 through 2026; the top three reactions cited are drug ineffective, off label use, and rheumatoid arthritis.
+FAERS contains 89,514 submissions naming this drug from 2004 through 2026; the top three reactions cited are drug ineffective, rheumatoid arthritis, and pain.

 Most-Reported Reactions